 Today in Tedium: The dream of shareware, as previously discussed, was simply this: As long as you could put a good taste of a product onto a floppy disk, you could theoretically compete with companies ten times your size.
 Or bigger.
 It leveled the playing field for distribution, and that meant even if you were building an app in your living room on your night off while eating the cheapest ramen you could find, you could still feasibly take on giant software companies that can afford to promote themselves on television.
 Today’s Tedium highlights one of those David-vs.-Goliath stories, a tale of a little guy’s impressive success in building a competitor to a piece of software that costs hundreds of dollars.
 Today, we talk Paint Shop Pro. — Ernie @ Tedium

-The list price for Paint Shop Pro version 3 (which supported Windows 3.1 when released in 1995) and version 4 (which supported Windows 95 when released in 1996).
+The list price for Paint Shop Pro version 3.12, the first version to support both Windows 3.1 and Windows 95.
 The software was noteworthy at the time for including many, though not all, of the features of Adobe Photoshop 3.0, a program that sold for $895 upon its 1994 release.

 The airline pilot that got Paint Shop Pro airborne